-This Guide includes all the basics you'll need for doing library research for your San Diego community study.
+This guide includes the basics you'll need for doing library research for your San Diego community study.
 There are sections on general library research, San Diego new sources, finding journal articles, local government & community resources, an overview of the U.S. Decennial Census & more.

 Start by looking at the Community Profiles and plans from the City of San Diego.

-- Books: an online library catalog like Roger (UC San Diego’s library catalog)
+- Books: an online library catalog like Roger, Circuit or Melvyl

-- Scholarly articles: discipline specific databases such as Worldwide Political Science Abstracts and interdisciplinary databases such as Academic Search Complete
+- Scholarly articles: discipline specific databases such as Urban Studies Abstracts, interdisciplinary databases such as Academic Search Complete, Google Scholar

 - Data: specialized databases or directly from the researchers

-- Email records to yourself as a backup
+- Be sure to get citation information for all your sources; maybe email records to yourself as a backup

 - Some databases can export the citation in a specific format (e.g. APA, Chicago, MLA)